dhananjaysathe/es-authentication-proxy/README.md

 - Enhanced authentication methods.
 Supports Google OAuth2, BasicAuth(multiple users supported) and CAS Authentication for the clients
 - Inspired by and based on [kibana-authentication-proxy](https://github.com/fangli/kibana-authentication-proxy), most of the proxy libraries were written by them, thanks:)

+Usage
+====
+Proxy [Search Uri](http://www.elasticsearch.org/guide/en/elasticsearch/reference/master/search-uri-request.html) requests using advanced authentication.
+Potentailly useful for cases where an authenticated user could use calls via elasticsearch.js or ajax and hit your database in a secure way using single sign on or oauth.

 Installation
 =====